anarthal/prettyresults/docs/tutorial.rst

 .. literalinclude:: ../examples/example.py
    :lines: 8,9

-We now create an :class:`prettyresults.AnalysisContext` object.
+We now create an :class:`prettyresults.ResultTree` object.
 This is the heart of prettyresults: it will accumulate the results of our analysis to generate the web and Word afterwards:

 .. literalinclude:: ../examples/example.py
    :lines: 13

-The AnalysisContext stores results hierarchically, in a tree.
+The ResultTree stores results hierarchically.
 Results may be of the following types:

 - Figures.
 These are matplotlib graphs.
 - Tables.
 The name speaks by itself.